s-pl/destinia/README.md

 ---
 ## IMPORTANT!

 The downside of the API is that it requires an API key.
-You need to create a .env file and paste its content from this document: https://docs.google.com/document/d/1UXVMlvOq50s6WAUOU-K_Wr4-8ExWABsQ8lVoH7C4WaI/edit?usp=sharing
+You need to create a .env file and paste its content from this document: https://docs.google.com/document/d/1UXVMlvOq50s6WAUOU-K_Wr4-8ExWABsQ8lVoH7C4WaI/edit?usp=sharing (you will have to access with the IES El Rincón mail account)

 Sorry for the inconvenience!